inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/207-labels-and-classification.rst

 In the previous example, we classified the :guilabel:`vegetasi` layer by what is known as nominal classification.
 This type of classification is when categories are defined based on names.
 Next we will classify the :guilabel:`pemukiman` layer based on the size of each feature.
-Classifiying with attributes that contain only positive numbers, such as land area, is known as ratio classification.
+Classifying with attributes that contain only positive numbers, such as land area, is known as ratio classification.